humaniqinc/kids-fun-learning-privacy-policy/index.md

 ## Contact Us

-If you have questions about this Privacy Policy, please contact us at:
+If you have questions about this Privacy Policy, please contact us at: humaniqinc@gmail.com
-[humaniqinc]

 ## Parent's Rights